How to Store Pizza Flour

 Pizza flour falls into the refined flour category as you may use high-protein flour like bread flour or all-purpose flour to make the dough.

-However, flours such as Caputo Flour, King Arthur Flour, or any other specialty flour are considerably more expensive than the regular all-purpose flour you find at the local supermarket.
+However, the best pizza flours such as Caputo Flour, King Arthur Flour, or any other specialty flour are considerably more expensive than the regular all-purpose flour you find at the local supermarket.

 As a result, handling these flours requires a little extra care because you don’t want them to go to waste.